 Welcome to my online home!

 Thanks for stopping by.
-I’m currently an Associate Professor in the Department of Philosophy at Western Michigan University and a J.D. student at the University of Michigan Law School.
+I’m currently an Associate Professor in the Department of Philosophy at Western Michigan University and recently graduated, magna cum laude, from the University of Michigan Law School.
 I have been a Senior Research Fellow in the Centre for Applied Philosophy and Public Ethics (Australia), a Visiting Associate Professor in the Department of Philosophy at the University of Michigan, a Visiting Academic at the Future of Humanity Institute at the University of Oxford, a Visiting Fellow at the Center for Philosophy of Science at the University of Pittsburgh, and a Senior Research Fellow at the Institute for Ethics at the American Medical Association.